Skip to content

 )

-return results
+return dicts

-fromdicts(dicts, type='dataset', prefixes=None, context=None, strip=True) staticmethod
+fromdicts(dicts, type='Dataset', prefixes=None, context=None, strip=True) staticmethod

 Create new TableDoc instance from a sequence of dicts.